ConnorSweeneyDev/.config/readme.md

-`colors.lua` will apply all the settings of the selected colorscheme, `source.lua` is a helper for any files that need to be sourced after startup, and `buffers.lua` is optional, as it can slow down the startup time but will open, in separate buffers, every file in the specified directory that has any of the file extensions specified - this can be useful because renaming symbols across multiple files can fail if you need to change words in a buffer that is not already open.
+`colors.lua` will apply all the settings of the selected colorscheme, `source.lua` is a helper for any files that need to be sourced after startup, and `buffers.lua` is optional, as it can slow down the startup time but will open, in separate buffers, every file in the specified directory that has any of the file extensions specified - this can be useful because diagnostics for files that are not open will still be shown when you toggle the diagnostics window.
+If you need to close all the buffers except the current one, this file also provides the keybind for that, and for reopening them.

 Finally, you can paste the `mapping-info` folder into the root for safe keeping.
 All keybinds can be edited at `lua\[USERNAME]\remap.lua` or the respective `after\plugin\[PLUGIN].lua` file, and all